t-beigbeder/otvl_qstf/README.md

-While a QUIC client can connect explicitly to an AP, direct connections to a QUIC server are also authorized by the library, anyway they will also implicitly make the client use the server as an AP.
+While a QUIC client can connect explicitly to an AP, direct connections to a QUIC server are also authorized by the library, anyway they will also implicitly enable the client to use the server as an AP.
-The enables to implement simple scenarios such as direct callback from the server to the client, but also more complex collaborations from/to a remote peer as well.
+This allows for simple scenarios such as direct callback from the server to the client, but also more complex collaborations from/to a remote peer through the AP as well.

 The applications only deal with hosts, streams and functions.
 The QUIC connections required to open QUIC streams are managed by the library,